pjindal91/kaggle-housing-prices/README.md

 - How to handle **Categorical** columns using:
   - Label Encoder
   - One-hot Encoder
+- **Pipelines** using the following
+  - Imputer for missing values
+  - One-hot encoder for categorical values
+  - Random forest for regression

 ## How to run
 1. Build docker image